mstksg/inCode/copy/entries/the-baby-paradox.md

 ## The normal proof

-I haven't seen any official agreed upon name for this paradox.
-It could reasonably be called the "Everybody loves my baby" paradox, but I'm going to refer to it as "The Baby Paradox" because it's catchier.

 The normal proof using propositional logic goes as follows:

 1. If everyone loves Baby, Baby must love baby. (instantiate axiom 1 with $x =